When Should I Start Using A Lifting Belt? 3.0

 I have one of these myself and I love it.

-Many prefer the leather versions but I've never had a problem with the Strength shop option and now they even offer the 3 inch variation of the same belt which they didn't when I first wrote this article a few years ago.
+Many prefer the leather versions but I've never had a problem with the Strength shop option and they offer the 3-inch variation of the same belt which they didn't when I first wrote this article.

-The IPF’s approved equipment list can be found through the following link:
+The IPF’s approved equipment list can be found through the following link HERE.